Water Taxi Safety When a water taxi sank in Baltimore’s Inner Har... | Channels for Pearson+

 1

-Step 1: Define the problem.
-We need to determine the maximum number of male passengers allowed on the water taxi, given the total weight limit of 3500 lb and the updated mean weight of 188.6 lb per passenger.
-The weights of male passengers are normally distributed with a mean (μ) of 188.6 lb and a standard deviation (σ) of 38.9 lb.
+Step 1: Identify the key components of the problem.
+The weights of men are normally distributed with a mean (μ) of 188.6 lb and a standard deviation (σ) of 38.9 lb.
+We need to find the probability that a randomly selected man weighs less than 174 lb.

-Step 2: Calculate the total weight of n passengers.
-The total weight is given by the formula: Total Weight = n × Mean Weight.
-Here, n represents the number of passengers, and the Mean Weight is 188.6 lb.

-Step 3: Set up the inequality for the weight limit.
-To ensure the total weight does not exceed the limit, we use the inequality: n × 188.6 ≤ 3500.
-Solve this inequality for n to find the maximum number of passengers allowed.

 Verified video answer for a similar problem: